thibaultcha/Counter/README.md

 You can also make the server run as a background process using: `nohup node server.js > output.log &`.

-* By taping `/supersecretfunction` after your domain name and port number you will reset the counter to 0.
+* By taping the `/supersecretfunction` request you will reset the counter to 0.

 ## Licensing
 Copyright (C) 2013 by Thibault Charbonnier.